Ruby on Rails 🚇

 end

-• SQL commands or rake tasks are preferred options for the data migration based on the data complexity.
+• SQL commands or rake tasks are preferred options for data migrations based on the data complexity.

 Using SQL commands is the preferred option if the migrating data are simple such as fixed value or current datetime.